How To Consume Data From A REST HTTP API With Go

 Note You will also need to add encoding/json to the list of imports at the top of your main.go file.

-In the above code, we declare a new responseObject variable which is of type Response.
-We then unmarshal our responseData into this object and to test that it all works we print out our responseObject.Name which should equat to kanto.
-We then print out the length of our Pokemon array to see if it matches our expectations, if it prints out 151 then we know we’ve done it right and we can now iterate over these pokemon.
+In the above code, we declare a new responseObject variable, which is of type Response.
+We then unmarshal our responseData into this object.
+To test that it all works, we print out our responseObject.Name, which should equal kanto.
+We then print out the length of our Pokemon array to see if it matches our expectations.
+If it prints out 151, then we know we’ve done it right and we can now iterate over these Pokemon.

 Listing All Our Pokemon

-In order to list all of our pokemon we need to create a for loop that loops for every object in our responseObjects Pokemon array like so:
+To list all of our Pokemon, we need to create a for loop that iterates over every object in our responseObject’s Pokemon array like so:

 var responseObject Response